rayanazzam/VpythonSimulations/README.md

 # vpythonSimulations
-The following repo contains various simulations written using vpython code on GlowScript IDE for several computational physics experiments
+The following repo contains various simulations for several computational physics experiments.
+The codes are written using vpython on GlowScript IDE